meilisearch/documentation/learn/security/tenant_tokens.md

 }
 ```

+You can create search rules using any combination of search parameters.
+For an exhaustive list and description of these parameters, [take a look at our API reference](/reference/api/search.md#search-parameters).

 ### API Keys

 Creating a token requires an API key.
 A token has access to the same indexes as the API key used to generate it.